azher-alnabi/anime-stable-diffusion-docker-container/README.md

 ### Minimum requirements

-By default, this pipeline focuses on only using the CPU.
-It will take a few minutes to create one image (Roughly 4 minutes and 50 seconds on a Ryzen 5 5600x CPU).
+By default, this pipeline focuses on only using the CPUas rendering on a GPU is extremely cost prohibitive.
+As a result of this, it will take a few minutes to create one image (Roughly 4 minutes and 50 seconds on a Ryzen 5 5600x CPU).
-By default, this pipeline focuses on only using the CPU as rendering on a GPU is extremely cost prohibitive.
-It will take a few minutes to create one image.
 Make sure to only use `--device cpu`

 ## Quickstart

 The pipeline is managed using a single [`build.sh`](build.sh) script.

-Work in progress: Pull Functionality using `./build.sh pull`.
+### Work in progress:

-Will pull latest image once it is available.
+Pull Functionality using `./build.sh pull`.
+This functionality will allow you to pull the latest image once it is available.
 Currently, follow the build section to initialize Dockerfile.

 ## Build